ufal/npfl138/labs/faq.md

   After reading the [Terms and conditions](https://docs.metacentrum.cz/access/terms/), you can [apply for an account here](https://docs.metacentrum.cz/access/account/).

+  After your account is created, please make sure that the directories containing your solutions are always **private**.

 - _How to activate Python 3.10 on MetaCentrum?_

   On Metacentrum, currently the newest available Python is 3.10, which you need